 Corporation for Public Broadcasting, Washington, DC.
-Toward the costs of travel to enable non-North American public television producers to participate in the 1982 International Public Television Conference (INPUT) in Canada.
+Toward the costs of travel to enable non-North American public television producers to participate in the 1982 International Public Television Conference (INPUT) in Canada \$60,000

 Sundance Institute for Film and Television, Salt Lake City, UT.
-Toward the costs of a pilot program for independent filmmakers.
+Toward the costs of a pilot program for independent filmmakers. \$25,000

 National Alliance of Media Arts Centers, New York City.
-Toward
+Toward ft costs of its administrative and service activities. \$25,000

 Columbia University, New York City.
-For use by the School of the Arts and its Film Division toward the costs of expanding its program for young filmmakers.
+For use by the School of the Arts and Its Film Division toward the costs of expanding its program for young filmmakers. \$25,000

-Metropolitan Pittsburgh Public Broadcasting (WQED), Pittsburgh, PA.
-Toward the creative costs of the series "Media costs of a film on Walt Whitman.
-Ron Havs, video artist, Los Angeles.
-To enable him to explore the feasibility of a traveling music/video concert. \$10,000
+Metropolitan Pittsburgh Public Broadcasting (WOED), Pittsburgh, PA.
+Toward the creative costs of the series "Media Probes." \$25,000

 Haleakala (The Kitchen), New York City.
-Toward the further development of the production "Perfect Lives."
+Toward the further development of the production "Perfect Lives" \$20,000

 Museum of Modern Art, New York City.
-Toward the costs of ex-\$20,000 panding its video program.
+Toward the costs of expanding its video program. \$20,000

 Mary Ellen Bute, filmmaker, New York City.
-Toward the completion
+Toward the completion costs of a film on Wait Whitman. \$10.000